A newborn baby sleeping on its back, wearing just a diaper

 Key Takeaways

-• Meconium is a newborn’s first poop.
+• Meconium is a baby’s first poop.
 Also called meconium stool or meconium poop, it is the first feces of a newborn and is thick, sticky, and dark green to black in color.

 • When do babies pass meconium?
 Most newborns pass their first poop within the first 24 hours after birth, which is a sign the digestive system is working properly.